Learn why durability should focus on your wellness plan and how to do it. It’s easier than you think if you have a plan and goals.

-Sticking with an exercise regiment is challenging because we have so many things going on in our lives.
+Sticking with an exercise regimen is challenging because we have so many things going on in our lives.
 Like most people, you’ll start and restart and then begin again.
-Our recommendation is to start with walking for 10 to 20 minutes, then once your body starts getting used to moving, add a CD program in the 30-minute range.
-You don’t need to do 30-minutes of extreme exercise to get the benefits.
+We recommend starting with walking for 10 to 20 minutes, then once your body starts getting used to moving, add a CD program in the 30-minute range.
+You don’t need 30 minutes of extreme exercise to get the benefits.

 All our bodies are different.
 How we use it and exercise makes us healthier or decreases our health.
 Exercising the physical body has a tremendous impact on your mental health.
 But, if we don’t train our bodies properly, we lose vital physical and mental capabilities.
 An exercise program should include the following elements:

 - resistance training for slow and fast-twitch muscle groups